 Container port Bremerhaven

-Bremerhaven port the 4th most important port in Europe and the 16th most important in the World.
+One of the most unusual things to do in Bremerhaven is its port.
+Bremerhaven port is the 4th most important port in Europe and the 16th most important in the World.
 Let me present you with some facts and figures: here more than 3,5 millions of the 6,1 meters containers (TEU; twenty-foot equivalent units) are imported/exported.
 Just for the info – one ship can have 18.000 containers on board.
 Bremerhaven port is also the largest port for cars in the world – in the year 2013, there were 2,2 million cars imported/exported here and its garage capacity is 250.000 units.
 The port is huge and you will not be sorry, if you decide to explore it.
 If you are in Bremerhaven with your own car, just drive around a little and enjoy the views.
 Did you know that 90% of all the things we have at home, actually comes from a container? if you see a large number of ships in the port, don’t be surprised if the port employees won’t look very happy, as lots of ships means slow business.